-After locating potential vibration impacts from to construction, mitigation may be necessary to ensure that there would be no vibration impacts at sensitive receivers.
-Changes in the design and project layout, changes in the sequence of operations, and use of alternative construction methods are all available vibration mitigation options.
+After locating potential vibration impacts due to construction with the use of the procedure outlined above, mitigation may be necessary to ensure that there will be no vibration impacts at sensitive receivers.
+Changes in the design and project layout, changes in the sequence of operations, and using alternative construction methods are all available vibration mitigation options.

-When the engineers design the project and the layout of the project, heavily loaded trucks can be re-routed away from residential streets and onto streets with fewer homes.
+When the engineers design the project and the layout of the project, heavily loaded trucks can be rerouted away from residential streets and onto streets with fewer homes.
 Earthmoving equipment on the construction lot should also be operated as far as possible from sensitive receivers.
 Changes in the sequence of operations can also mitigate vibration impacts at sensitive receivers.
 Construction activities that cause high levels of vibration should be staggered so that multiple sources of vibration are not occurring at once.
 Nighttime construction activities should also be avoided.
 Alternative construction methods are also an acceptable vibration mitigation option.
 If pile driving does occur, impact pile driving should be avoided near vibration-sensitive areas.
-A sonic or vibratory pile driver would generate lower vibration levels at sensitive receivers.
+A sonic or vibratory pile driver will generate lower vibration levels at sensitive receivers.
 Demolition methods not involving impacts should be used when possible.
 The utilization of vibratory rollers and packers should be avoided near vibration-sensitive receivers.